JeeWeetje/iot-workshop/README.md

 Keep the bridge running till the end of the workshop.

-## Check the arrival of the telemetry
+## Check the arrival of the telemetry in Azure

 We can check the arrival of the messages in the Azure IoT Hub.